QMUL-SPIR/POL269_Hugo/content/_index.md

   caption: Electoral Democracy in 2018
 ---

-Welcome to POL269 - Political Data Research.
+Welcome to POL269 - Political Data Research at the [School of Politics and International Relations, Queen Mary University of London](https://www.qmul.ac.uk/politics/).

 My name is [Dr. Javier Sajuria](www.sajuria.com) and I am the convenor for this module.
 This module is co-taught with [Dr. Sofia Collingon](https://sofiacollignon.com).